WBK-Robotics/pybullet_industrial/docs/source/index.rst

 - simulate additive manufacturing processes
 - simulate milling processes and how the resulting forces impact the robot
 - simulating paint coating scenarios
-- simulate handling of complex tasks using a variety of grippers
+- simulate the handling of complex tasks using a variety of grippers

 What pybullet_industrial is not
 -------------------------------

 While the library can simulate process forces, it is no substitute for a proper FEM simulation.
-This is because the library does not focus on modelling a given process, but rather the robot's interaction with the process.
+This is because the library does not focus on modeling a given process, but rather on the robot's interaction with the process.

-Also take note that the library does not claim to bridge the sim2real gap.
+Also, take note that the library does not claim to bridge the sim2real gap.
 It is thus not meant to be used for training robots.
 This would require much more sophisticated models, which are not the focus of this library.
-However using the tools of this package it is certainly possible to develop such models.
+However, using the tools of this package it is certainly possible to develop such models.

 .. toctree::